tc39/notes/es7/2016-07/jul-27.md

 ZB: Shipped in SM behind flag

-CP: There are alot of new Intl features that need formatToParts
+CP: There are a lot of new Intl features that need formatToParts

 DD: They can just be dependent